nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Displaying the previous page you were at: `back`

-Goes back to the page you were at.
+Goes back to the previous page you were at.

 Format:
 ```